 Online Sponsorship and Advertising.
 We generate revenue from our online sponsorship and advertising program that allows carriers to purchase advertising space in specific markets in a sponsorship area on our website and allows Medicare-related carriers to purchase advertising on a separate website developed, hosted and maintained by us.
 In return, we are typically paid a flat fee or, with respect to individual and family health insurance plans, a monthly fee and a performance-based fee based on metrics such as submitted health insurance applications.
 Health insurance carriers commit to sponsorship and advertising on a quarterly basis, if at all, and generally determine prior to the quarter whether to purchase sponsorship and advertising from us and how much they are willing to spend.
 As a result, our sponsorship and advertising revenue is difficult to predict.
-See Critical Accounting Policies and Estimates in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2015 for details regarding our recognition of online sponsorship and advertising revenue
+As a result of the decrease in individual and family health insurance submitted applications in the first, second and third quarters of 2016 compared to 2015, our online sponsorship revenue related to individual and family health insurance plans similarly declined during these periods, a trend that we expect to continue in the fourth quarter of 2016.

 Technology Licensing.
 We generate revenue from licensing the use of our health insurance ecommerce technology.
 Our technology platform enables health insurance carriers and agents to market and distribute health insurance plans online.
 Health insurance carriers or agents that license our technology typically pay us implementation fees and performance-based fees that are based on metrics such as submitted health insurance applications.
-See Critical Accounting Policies and Estimates in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2015 for details regarding our recognition of technology licensing revenue.

 Lead Referrals.
 We generate revenue from referral fees paid to us based on Medicare-related and individual and family health insurance leads generated by our ecommerce platforms that are delivered and sold to third parties.

-See Critical Accounting Policies and Estimates in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2015 for details regarding our recognition of lead referral revenue.
+See Critical Accounting Policies and Estimates in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2015 for details regarding our recognition of online sponsorship and advertising revenue, technology licensing revenue and lead referral revenue.